alanedwardes/Ae.Dns/README.md

 Offers a UDP server with filtering capabilities.

 ### Basic UDP Server
-A simple UDP server which forwards all queries via UDP to the CloudFlare DNS resolver, and blocks `www.google.com`.
+A example UDP server which forwards all queries via UDP to the CloudFlare DNS resolver, and blocks `www.google.com`.

 ```csharp
 // Can use the HTTPS, UDP, round robin or caching clients - any IDnsClient